behas/lucene-skos/README.md

 ## What is SKOS?

-The [Simple Knowledge Organization System (SKOS)](http://www.w3.org/2004/02/skos/) is a model for expressing the basis structure and content controlled vocabularies (classification schemes, thesauri, taxonomies, etc.).
-As an application of the [Resource Description Framework (RDF)](http://www.w3.org/RDF/), SKOS allows these vocabularies to be published as dereferencable resources on the Web, which makes them easily retrievable in re-usable in applications.
+The [Simple Knowledge Organization System (SKOS)](http://www.w3.org/2004/02/skos/) is a model for expressing controlled structured vocabularies (classification schemes, thesauri, taxonomies, etc.).
+As an application of the [Resource Description Framework (RDF)](http://www.w3.org/RDF/), SKOS allows these vocabularies to be published as dereferenceable resources on the Web, which makes them easy to retrieve and reuse in applications.
 SKOS plays a major role in the ongoing [Linked Data](http://linkeddata.org/) activities and has attracted attention in [several domains](http://www.w3.org/2006/07/SWD/SKOS/reference/20090315/implementation.html).

 ## What is lucene-SKOS?

 lucene-SKOS is an analyzer module for [Apache Lucene](http://lucene.apache.org/java/docs/index.html) and [Solr](http://lucene.apache.org/solr/).
 It takes existing SKOS concepts schemes and performs term expansion for given Lucene documents and/or queries.
-At the moment, the implementation provides custom SKOS [Analyzers](http://lucene.apache.org/java/3_0_2/api/all/org/apache/lucene/analysis/Analyzer.html) and [TokenFilters](http://lucene.apache.org/java/3_0_2/api/all/org/apache/lucene/analysis/TokenFilter.html).
-A SKOS-aware [Similarity](http://lucene.apache.org/java/3_0_2/api/all/org/apache/lucene/search/Similarity.html) implementation that considers the properties of SKOS concepts in ranking is planned for future releases.
+At the moment, the implementation provides custom SKOS [Analyzers](https://lucene.apache.org/core/3_6_0/api/all/org/apache/lucene/analysis/Analyzer.html) and [TokenFilters](https://lucene.apache.org/core/3_6_0/api/all/org/apache/lucene/analysis/TokenFilter.html).
+A SKOS-aware [Similarity](https://lucene.apache.org/core/3_6_0/api/all/org/apache/lucene/search/Similarity.html) implementation that considers the properties of SKOS concepts in ranking is planned for future releases.

 ## Features